 Flexible budget optimization

-For flexible budget optimization, the expected revenue is optimized while allowing the total budget to vary.
+For flexible budget optimization, the expected outcome is optimized while allowing the total budget to vary.
 The optimization is constrained on either the minimal marginal ROI or the target ROI constraints.

 Target ROI constraint